-The number, amount, and purpose of loans provided to affordable housing developers during fiscal year 2015 were as follows:
+• The number, amount, and purpose of loans provided to affordable housing developers during fiscal year 2016 were as follows:

-- Loan in the amount of \$117,318 was provided to a non-profit developer for the purpose of acquiring and rehabilitating single family homes. - Loan in the amount of \$91,911 was provided to a non-profit developer for the purpose of acquiring & financing interim construction on single family homes. - Loan in the amount of \$283,000 was provided to a non-profit developer for the purpose of financing interim construction on single family homes. - Loan in the amount of \$141,459 was provided to a non-profit developer for the purpose of financing interim construction on single family homes. - Loan in the amount of \$114,622 was provided to a non-profit developer for the purpose of financing interim construction on single family homes.
+Loan in the amount of \$170,068 was provided to a non-profit developer for the purpose of acquiring & financing interim construction on single family homes.

+Loan in the amount of \$331,139 was provided to a non-profit developer for the purpose of financing interim construction on single family homes.

+Loan in the amount of \$257,450 was provided to a non-profit developer for the purpose of financing interim construction on single family homes.

-The amount and source of funds deposited into a fund created by the Corporation for the purpose of providing grants and the number, amount and purpose of any grants provided during fiscal year 2015 were as follows:
+• The amount and source of funds deposited into a fund created by the Corporation for the purpose of providing grants and the number, amount and purpose of any grants provided during fiscal year 2016 were as follows:

-• \$343,000 was set aside in the Texas Foundations Fund for the purpose of making grants to nonprofit organizations and rural government entities for the costs associated with the construction, rehabilitation, and/or critical repair of single family homes, as well as, the provision of supportive housing services within multifamily housing.
-During the year thirteen (13) such grants were made in the aggregate amount of \$343,000.
+\$360,500 was set aside in the Texas Foundations Fund for the purpose of making grants to nonprofit organizations and rural government entities for the costs associated with the construction, rehabilitation, and/or critical repair of single family homes, as well as, the provision of supportive housing services within multifamily housing.
+During the year, sixteen (16) such grants were made in the aggregate amount of \$360,500.

-The total amount of expenses spent by the Corporation in excess of its revenues equaled \$3,149,320 for fiscal year 2015.
+• The total amount of expenditures spent by the Corporation in excess of its revenues equaled \$212,734 for fiscal year 2016.